 - Determine the maximum amount needed for an academic year using MSOE PLUS loan calculator.

-- Complete the PLUS loan application and Master Promissory Note (MPN) online at studentloans.gov.
-Parents will need their FSA ID to log in.
+- Complete the PLUS loan application, Master Promissory Note (MPN), and Annual Student Loan Acknowedment online at www.studentaid.ed.gov.
+Parents will need their Federal Student Aid ID (FSA ID) to log in.

 To receive an additional Direct Unsubsidized Loan from a PLUS Loan denial

 Each school year, parents with poor credit may complete the steps above to apply for the PLUS loan.
 If denied, students may receive an additional Federal Direct Unsubsidized Loan ($4,000 for freshmen and sophomores and $5,000 for juniors and seniors).
 MSOE will apply the additional Direct Unsubsidized Loan automatically to the student’s account.
 If the student does not want the additional amount, the student can contact the MSOE Financial Aid Office via email at firstname.lastname@example.org to decline the loan.

 - The U.S. Department of Education will notify MSOE electronically after parents have completed the PLUS loan application and the MPN.